If you're working across multiple design tools, then you may wish to export or copy across objects, groups or entire Frames into another system.

 You can also export your Files from Figma to other tools in your workflow via our purpose-built integrations:

 Tip!
 Want to export or download an entire file from Figma?
-Head to File > Save as .fig file from the menu.
+Head to File > Save a local copy from the menu.